rombrom/rombrom.com/src/posts/testing-dapps-with-playwright-anvil-wagmi.md

 ---
 tags: ['post', 'endgame', '021.gg', 'project', 'testing']
 layout: post
-title: 'End-to-End Testing Blockchain Applications: Episode 2'
+title: 'End-to-End Testing Blockchain Applications'
 excerpt: |
   A walkthrough on how to do end-to-end testing blockchain applications with Playwright, Wagmi/Viem and Anvil.